viperleed/viperleed/doc/content/installation.rst

     require WSL.

 Installing WSL may require enabling some "developer" features (especially on Windows 10).
-To this end, open the "Run" dialog (\ :kbd:`Win+R`), type ``optionalfeatures``, then press :kbd:`Enter`.
-Make sure that "Virtual Machine Platform" and "Windows Subsystem for Linux" are selected in the "Windows Features" dialog.
+To this end, open the :guilabel:`Run` dialog (\ :kbd:`Win+R`), type ``optionalfeatures``, then press :kbd:`Enter`.
+Make sure that :guilabel:`Virtual Machine Platform` and :guilabel:`Windows Subsystem for Linux` are selected in the :guilabel:`Windows Features` dialog.
 You may need to restart your computer after selecting them.
 Then, on the Microsoft Store, download your preferred Linux distribution (e.g., Ubuntu).
 Once your distribution is downloaded, you can install it by clicking on it.
 Follow the instructions in the terminal to create a new user (note: user names should be lowercase only).
 You can then